Blake Garden

 Nearcube provides visitors with a virtual and detailed garden map.
 Visitors can download and use Nearcube for virtual tour, gaining a deeper understanding of the garden’s themed section and history, in a fun and engaging way.
 It can also assist with trip planning and finding features such as benches, restrooms, and parking.

 Blake Garden provides a wonderful opportunity to learn about plants while making a valuable contribution to the welfare of the garden.
 You can work in a beautiful environment and get to know people who are knowledgeable and passionate about the garden, its plants, and horticulture.
+Email Blake Garden Staff for more info.

-Phone + Address:
+- Phone + Address

 510.590.0544